JamesHutchison/Fractal-Universe-PoC/README.md

 ![Fractal Universe Simulator Screenshot](images/simulator-screen-1.png)

 This is a Fractal Universe Simulation that runs as a web server.
-It was originally created with Replit until they got tired of me manually making changes and gave me the boot and zip file with my code.
-I then pushed it here.
+It is able to model a surprisingly large number of behavior in the Universe, giving strong credit to a fractal Universe theory.

 The fractal universe simulator is based on a very simple theory: